Funding & Research

 This program provides predoctoral and postdoctoral training specifically in the areas of statistical genetic analysis and genetic epidemiology, with applications to the study of risk factors for cardiovascular and pulmonary disease.
-After providing only postdoctoral training for the first seventeen years, the program was expanded in 2000 to provide both predoctoral and postdoctoral training.
-Predoctoral training is for the Ph.D. degree in Epidemiology and Biostatistics through the Division of Genetic and Molecular Epidemiology (http://genepi.case.edu).
-The most important mode of training for postdoctoral students is that of conducting collaborative research with faculty: methodological research (using mathematical derivations or computer simulations) and/or substantive research by means of data analysis, using a computer; in the latter case, there is strong interaction with established research workers in the areas of application.
+After providing only postdoctoral training for the first seventeen years, the program was expanded in 2000 to provide both predoctoral and postdoctoral training and has continued to provide both types of training.
+Predoctoral training is for the Ph.D. degree in Epidemiology and Biostatistics with concentration in Genetic Epidemiology and Bioinformatics.
+The most important mode of training for postdoctoral students is that of conducting collaborative research with faculty: methodological research (using statistical modeling or computer simulations) and/or substantive research by means of data analysis, using a computer; in the latter case, there will be strong interaction with established research workers in the area of application.
 All trainees attend regularly scheduled seminars and certain lecture and/or reading courses, including mandatory lectures in bioethics.

-Last updated: January, 2007
+Last updated: June 2014